-Finding a half-decent electric mountain bike for around the £1000 mark can be a bit off a minefield.
-There are 100’s of Electric mountain bikes available for around this price, and some of them aren’t half bad.
-The main problem with buying online is if there is a problem a few months or a year down the line, after sales support is sometimes non-existent.
+Finding a half-decent electric mountain bike for around the £1000 mark can be a bit of a minefield.
+There are hundreds of Electric mountain bikes available for around this price, and some of them aren’t half bad.
+The main problem with buying online is if there is a problem a few months or a year down the line after sales support is sometimes non-existent.

 This is why if you are in the UK.
 Buying an electric bike from an established retailer, that has stores in every large town and city makes perfect sense.